JennetteTheAnalyst/New-York-City-Airbnb-Listing-Dashboard/README.md

 This analysis has several limitations; they include the following:
 1. Time-Bound Data: The analysis covers data only up to July 2019.
 It does not reflect major disruptions such as the COVID-19 pandemic, regulatory changes or market shifts in recent years.
 2. Missing Guest Demographics and Preferences: The dataset does not include guest origin or length of stay which could provide more personalized insights into user behavior.
-3. Overrepresentation by Large Hosts: Large-scale hosts (e.g., Sonder, Blueground) may skew listing and revenue data, making it harder to understand trends for individual or smaller hosts.